Cree sees Q1 profit limited by flat sales in LED products business

-Aug 13 (Reuters) - Cree Inc forecast current-quarter profit below analysts’ estimates, saying sales of its high-margin light emitting diode (LED) products are expected to remain at similar levels to those in the fourth quarter, sending its shares down 16 percent.
+(Reuters) - Cree Inc (CREE.O) forecast current-quarter profit below analysts’ estimates, saying sales of its high-margin light emitting diode (LED) products are expected to remain at similar levels to those in the fourth quarter, sending its shares down 16 percent.

 The lighting manufacturer, which is chasing a long-term goal of pushing all its customers to upgrade to LEDs, reported a fourth-quarter profit in line with analysts’ estimates.